Jungstershark/ClojuRecipe/README.md

      ```java
      java -jar target/uberjar/assignment-Final-standalone.jar
      ```
+- Alternatively, if you have leiningen already installed in your system

 -  Follow the prompts to enter your `app-id` and `api-key`.
 Following which, enter the available main ingredients which you have, comma separated.